techiediaries/techiediaries/_posts/2017/2017-3-8-ionic2-split-pane-desktop.md

 ---
-layout: post
+layout: bpost
-title: "Ionic 2 Split Pane for large screens and Desktop "
+title: "Ionic 5 and Electron Split Pane Example for Large Screens and Desktop "
 image: "images/content/ionic2-split-pane-desktop.png"
-excerpt: "In this tutorial we are going to learn how to use the Split Pane component with Ionic 2.2.0 " tags : [ ionic2 , ionic , electron ]
+excerpt: "In this tutorial we are going to learn how to use the Split Pane component with Ionic 5"
+date: 2020-05-03
+tags : [ ionic2 , ionic , electron ]
 ---